agavitalis/traffic-management-system/README.md

-# Traffic Management System..
+# Traffic Offence Controller System
-<p style="text: center"> A simple traffic offence controller, for manageing traffic offenders in a city</p>
+<p style="text: center"> A simple traffic offence controller, for manageing traffic offenders in cities using Enugu State Nigeria as a case study.</p>